MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Find insights with aggregation functions

-Aggregation functions allow you to group and combine data from multiple rows into a single summary value.
-The summary value type depends on the chosen function, for example a count, maximum, minimum, or average value.
-Aggregation functions are especially useful for discovering insights when working with large amounts of individual events, like our storm events.
+Aggregation functions allow you to group and combine data from multiple rows into a summary value.
+In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows and apply aggregation functions, and the [render](kusto/query/renderoperator.md) operator to visualize the results in charts.
+These functions are useful for finding insights when working with large amounts of individual events.

-In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows by certain values and apply aggregation functions.
-We'll also use the [render](kusto/query/renderoperator.md) operator to visualize the results of your query as graphical output in various chart types.

 ### count()